Developer guide

 =) in blocks of related assignments to improve readability:tether_rhs = [force_eqs[j, i].rhs for j in 1:3] kite_rhs = [force_eqs[j, i+3].rhs for j in 1:3] f_xy = dot(tether_rhs, e_z) * e_z - Settings: Use the

-se()function fromKiteUtilsto load the settings for the active project.
-You can specify a file withset = se("my_settings.yaml").
+Settings()constructor to load the settings for the active project.
+You can specify a file withset = Settings("my_settings.yaml").
+Useset = Settings("")to load the default settings file.